sheldonhull/sheldonhull.hugo/content/blog/2015-08-27-brentozar's-training-chocolate-&-cowboy-hats-included.md

 date: "2015-08-27T00:00:00Z"
 tags:
 - sql-server
-title: 'Brentozar''s Training: Chocolate & Cowboy Hats Included'
+title: "Brentozar''s Training: Chocolate & Cowboy Hats Included"
+slug: "Brentozar''s Training: Chocolate & Cowboy Hats Included"
 ---

 It was entertaining to listen to a technical wizard fighting the obsession with waiting to eat chocolate with 3k viewers watching.
 Kendra wore about 4-5 cowboy hats in an effort to help those of us who wear many hats feel welcome....
 Now that's the kinda of training I enjoy!
 No pretense, just honest real, and insightful training with enjoyable humor included for free